-The hunting area covers more than 200,000 acres near Riverton, Wyoming.
+The Wyoming deer hunting, antelope and elk hunting area covers more than 200,000 acres near Riverton, Wyoming.
 This is in the south central part of the state.
 The elevation is perfect for hunting ranging from 6,700 feet to 9,200 feet.
 Located along the Green Mountain Range which is a historical ranching area known for diverse terrain.
 The terrain ranges from canyons, high rock ridges to timbered mountains.
 Canyons run into the river bottoms along the Sweetwater River.
 Amazing lush gently rolling grasslands, lush sage, willow bottoms, canyons and high rock ledges make for an awe inspiring landscape for hunters.
 It is possible to see game up to 2-3 miles away from most places on the ranch.

 Another amazing opportunity is to potentially see the wild horses that roam this area today.
 This area has a historic past as the home of the Pony Express Trail back in the days of the “wild west”.
 Messengers rode through this ranch and a few of the original rest stations are still standing today.

 BUT, HERE’S THE BEST PART!
 The ranch installed 4 water pivots along the Sweetwater River over 25 years ago to provide 640 acres of lush alfalfa!
 With no other food source similar to this for over 70 miles in any direction, game animals swarm to this ranch in huge numbers!
 As with anything that seems to good to be true, droughts do come and go so there can be years when the alfalfa is cut off from the water supply.
 But this is rare but did happen in 2020.

 In a TYPICAL day our outfitter says it’s normal to see over 100 mule deer, antelope, elk and whitetail EACH!